 If you are here because you or someone you know has been diagnosed with Fatty Liver Disease there are a couple of terms you need to know.
+In 2023 Non-Alcohol Fatty-Liver Disease or NAFLD was changed to Metabolic Dysfunction-Associated Steatotic Liver Disease or MASLD.

 MASH is the more advanced stage of MASLD and NASH represents the more advanced stage of NAFLD.